 - Is significantly slower than that of their peers starting from the same baseline. - Does not match or better the pupil's previous rate of progress. - Fails to close the attainment gap between them and their peers. - Widens the attainment gap.

-The schools plan, manage and review SEND provision across the following four broad areas of need:
+The academy plans, manages and reviews SEND provision across the following four broad areas of need:

 - Communication and interaction

 - Cognition and learning

 - Social, emotional and mental health difficulties

 - Sensory and/or physical needs

 5. Safeguarding